caleboki/blackcart-api/README.md

 ```
 composer install
 ```
+4. Rename the `env.example` to `env`.
+In the `.env` file change set `DB_HOST=mysql`

-4. This project uses Laravel Sail which is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
+5. This project uses Laravel Sail which is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
 Configure a Bash alias that allows you to execute Sail's commands more easily:

 ```
 alias sail='bash vendor/bin/sail'